We are here for you

 The passing of a loved one will be challenging time for anyone.
 If you're unsure about what you're supposed to do in such a situation or whom you're supposed to inform, we can help.

-What to do after a death occurs
+What to do when a death occurs

 Based in Swansea?
 If you have any queries, call the funeral directors at St. James Funeral Home today on